Moduli stacks of (phi,Gamma)-modules: a survey: Crystalline Lifts

 So let's return to the case of~$\chibar=\varepsilonbar$, and consider the problem of finding crystalline lifts.
 Rather than taking~$\chi=\varepsilon$, we take~$\chi$ to be an unramified twist of~$\varepsilon^p$, so that all extensions are crystalline.
 In this case one finds that ~$H^2(G_K,\chi)[\varpi]$ is 1-dimensional, so there is a possible obstruction to lifting; and indeed~$H^1(G_K,\varepsilonbar)$ is 2-dimensional, while~$H^1(G_K,\chi)\otimes_{\cO}\F$ is 1-dimensional, so no fixed~$\chi$ can provide all the lifts that we need.
 It is possible to analyse the situation directly using Kummer theory, and one finds that given any class in~$H^1(G_K,\varepsilonbar)$, one can choose~$\chi$ so that a lift exists.

 It is then natural to consider the moduli space of all such~$\chi$, and the universal extension over this space.
 The universal~$\chi$ is the character~$\chi_t:G_K\to\cO[[t]]^\times$ given by~$\chi_t=\varepsilon^{p}\lambda_{1+t}$, where~$\lambda_x$ is the unramified character sending a (geometric) Frobenius element to~$x$.
 Then by Tate local duality and local class field theory, it is easy to see that~$H^2(G_K,\chi_t)=\cO[[t]]/(p,t)=\cO/p$.
-One checks that~$H^1(G_K,\chi_t)$ is a free $\cO$-module of rank~$1$, but that the corresponding ``universal family'' of extensions over~$\Spf \cO[[t]]$ is not in fact universal; more precisely, the fibre over any given $x:\cO[[t]]\to\cO$, $t\mapsto a$ sits in a short exact sequence
+One checks that~$H^1(G_K,\chi_t)$ is a free $\cO[[t]]$-module of rank~$1$, but that the corresponding ``universal family'' of extensions over~$\Spec \cO[[t]]$ is not in fact universal; more precisely, the fibre over any given $x:\cO[[t]]\to\cO$, $t\mapsto a$ sits in a short exact sequence

 \numequation 0\to H^1(G_K,\chi_t)\otimes_{\cO[[t]],x}\cO\to H^1(G_K,\varepsilon^p\lambda_{1+a})\to \cO[[t]]/(p,t)\to 0.\end{equation} So we see would like to have a way of ``rescaling'' $H^1(G_K,\chi_t)$ by dividing by~$(p,t)$, so as to have a universal family that sees every extension; and then we could try to check that this family surjects onto~$H^1(G_K,\varepsilonbar)$.
-To do this, we blow up~$\Spf\cO[[t]]$ along~$(p,t)$, giving a $p$-adic formal scheme~$\cX$, which is flat over~$\Zp$, and for which~$(p,t)$ pulls back to an ideal sheaf~$\cI$.
-Over~$\cX$, we do have a universal family~$H^1(G_K,\chi_\cX)$, and one can check that its base change to any point~$\tx:\Spf\cO\to\cX$ gives the full~$H^1$.
+To do this, we blow up~$\Spec\cO[[t]]$ along~$(p,t)$, giving a scheme~$X$, which is flat over~$\Zp$, and for which~$(p,t)$ pulls back to an ideal sheaf~$\cI$.
+Over~$X$, we do have a universal family~$H^1(G_K,\chi_X)$, and one can check that its base change to any point~$\tx:\Spec\cO\to X$ gives the full~$H^1$.

 More explicitly, since $H^0$ plays no role, we may assume that the Herr complex is computed by a complex $C^1 \to C^2$ of locally free modules over $\cO[[t]]$.
-Since $H^2 = \cO[[t]]/(p,t),$ we can imagine that this complex looks like (Note that this is consistent with~\eqref{eqn: base change of H1}.)
-In particular, the image of the boundary map is the ideal $I = (p,t)$.
-When we blow up $\Spec \cO[[t]]$ at $(p,t)$ to obtain a scheme $X$, this complex pulls back to a complex
+Since $H^2 = \cO[[t]]/(p,t),$ we can imagine that this complex looks like \numequation \cO[[t]]^2 \buildrel (p,t) \over \longrightarrow \cO[[t]]. \end{equation} (Note that this is consistent with~\eqref{eqn: base change of H1}.)
+In particular, the image of the coboundary map is the ideal $I = (p,t)$.
+When we blow up $\Spec \cO[[t]]$ at $(p,t)$ to obtain the scheme~$X$, the complex~\eqref{eqn:complex} pulls back over $X$ to a complex \numequation \tC^1 = \cO_{X}^{\oplus 2} \to \cO_{X} = \tC^2, \end{equation} and the image of the coboundary map is now locally free, equal to the ideal sheaf $\cI$ of the exceptional divisor.
+The kerrnel $\tZ^1$ is then a locally free sheaf (being the kernel of a surjection between locally free sheaves), and gives the desired ``universal family'' of extensions.